,

 MoneyMart

 MoneyMart is the largest payday lender in Canada, with both physical branches and an online application.
-Like iCash, it charges $14 per $100 — the maximum allowed by law.
+Like iCash, it charges $14 per $100, the maximum allowed by law.
 It’s a genuine last resort for situations where nothing else works.
-Not an app in the Bree sense, but it appears on the same search results because it fills the same need when cheaper options have been exhausted.
+Not an app in the Bree sense, but it appears in the same search results because it fills the same need when cheaper options have been exhausted.

 Wagepay

 Wagepay is a wage advance app operating in Ontario and BC only.
 It charges 14% of the advance amount, which is $14 per $100 borrowed.
-On a $500 advance, that is $70 in fees — the same cost as a traditional payday lender and significantly higher than NotchUp’s flat $5.
-It is worth knowing about because it shows up in the same searches, but the fee structure makes it an expensive option by comparison.
+On a $500 advance, that’s $70 in fees, the same cost as a traditional payday lender and significantly higher than NotchUp’s flat $5.
+Wagepay also requires employment income and doesn’t accept government benefits, which makes it the narrowest option here on eligibility.
 See our Wagepay vs NotchUp breakdown for the full cost comparison.

 Bottom Line

-NotchUp covers the gaps: more money (up to $1,500), money tonight (15 minutes, 24/7), and income types Bree doesn’t accept (EI, CPP, ODSP alongside employment, freelance).
-At $5 flat — not $14 per $100 like a payday lender — it’s also dramatically cheaper than the alternative most people fall back on when Bree doesn’t work.
+NotchUp covers what the rest can’t: more money (up to $1,500 when Bree stops at $750 and Nyble at $250), money in about 15 minutes at any hour, and speed that’s included in the flat $5 rather than gated behind a subscription or express fee.
+At $5 flat, it’s also dramatically cheaper than the payday lenders most people fall back on when the app-based options don’t cover the amount they need.
 For a broader view of instant loans in Canada with no credit check, see our dedicated guide.

 Frequently Asked Questions